Seniors and Heat-Related Illness

-Heat illnesses are of special concern to senior citizens because older adults are more likely to be affected by summer heat.
+Older adults are more likely to be affected by summer heat.
 People over 65 don't sweat as much as younger adults, which is one of the body's most important heat-regulation mechanisms.
-Seniors also store fat differently, which further complicates heat-regulation in the body.
+Seniors also store fat differently, which complicates heat-regulation in the body further.
 Additionally, they are more likely to take medications that make it harder for the body to control its temperature and to sweat.

 There are a variety of lifestyle and health factors that increase the risk of developing a heat-related illness: